Starting an LLC: Everything You Need to Know

 What Is an Operating Agreement?

-This is the document that provides pertinent details on LLC ownership and operating procedures.
+An Operating Agreement is the document that provides pertinent details on LLC ownership and operating procedures.
 With this legal agreement, you can specify the financial and operational relationships among the LLC member (owners).

 What Are Articles of Organization?

 During the process of forming your LLC, you submit this legal document to the state.
 The Articles of Organization includes information regarding the name and purpose of your LLC as well as the name and address of the registered agent for the LLC.

 Unlike C-Corporations and S-Corporations, LLCS are not subject to federal income tax.
 All profits that come through the LLC go directly to members.
 Once the member receives their profits, they report their earnings on their personal tax returns.
 If the LLC has multiple members, it is required to submit form 1065 to the IRS, the document that shows the annual earnings of the LLC.

 Although LLCs do not pay federal income tax, there are state taxes that need to be paid.
 Most states have a “franchise tax” for LLCs.
 This is a percentage of the LLC’s earnings or a flat-rate.
 LLCS with employees have to register for Unemployment Insurance Tax and Income Withholding Tax.
 LLCs that sell products and services must have a seller’s permit and abide by sales tax requirements in their state.